postmanlabs/labs-docs/v6/postman/collection_runs/newman_with_docker.md

 At this stage, you should see the Collection running in Newman and the output displayed in the terminal.

-The entry point to the Docker image is Newman, and as such, you can use all Newman command line parameters.
+The entry point to the Docker image is Newman.
+So you can use all Newman command line parameters.
 You can also run locally stored collection files.
 The README of the image outlines how to mount shared data volumes.

 ### For Windows